tw4qa/sw2at-tw/README.md

-= sw2at-tw
+# sw2at-tw

-Description goes here.
+## SWAT(Simple Way to Automate Tests) - Test World
+Gem for simplying initialization of complex data in your tests.

-== Contributing to sw2at-tw
+## Contributing to sw2at-tw

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
 * Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it.